BBBase-EHeresy-PPPub/PPPub/docs/campaigns/gondor_at_war.md

 **Good Victory:** In the Retaking of Osgiliath Scenario, the range of the For Gondor!
 Special rule is increased to 6".

-**Good Victory:** In the Retaking of Osgiliath Scenario, Evil models gain a bonus of +1 To Wound when making Strikes against either Boromir or Faramir.
+**Evil Victory:** In the Retaking of Osgiliath Scenario, Evil models gain a bonus of +1 To Wound when making Strikes against either Boromir or Faramir.

 ### (2) [RETAKING OF OSGILIATH](../scenarios/gondor_at_war.md#retaking-of-osgiliath)

 **Good Victory:** In the Fall of Osgiliath Scenario, Faramir may declare a single Heroic Action each turn without expending a point of Might.

-**Good Victory:** In the Fall of Osgiliath Scenario, Faramir starts the game with only a single point of Might.
+**Evil Victory:** In the Fall of Osgiliath Scenario, Faramir starts the game with only a single point of Might.

 ### (3) [THE RANGERS OF ITHILIEN](../scenarios/gondor_at_war.md#ambush-in-ithilien)

 **Good Victory:** In the War Beasts from the South Scenario, both War Mûmaks of Harad start the game with 8 Wounds rather than 10 Wounds.

-**Good Victory:** In the War Beasts from the South Scenario, each time a Mûmak model suffers a Wound, roll a D6.
+**Evil Victory:** In the War Beasts from the South Scenario, each time a Mûmak model suffers a Wound, roll a D6.
 On a 6, the Wound is ignored.

 ### (4) [RAIDING OF PELARGIR](../scenarios/gondor_at_war.md#raiding-of-pelargir)